 Drinks: Apart from tea, coffee, water and juices, expect to pay for drinks.
 This includes non-alcoholic beverages like soda, as well as beer, wine, and cocktails.
 Some cruise lines let you bring on a small amount of non-alcoholic drinks and a bottle of wine/champagne, so be sure to take advantage to save money.

-Internet: The good news is that the Internet is available on cruise ships, so you can check email, keep up with social media, and in some cases even stream Netflix.
+Internet: The good news is that the internet is available on cruise ships, so you can check email, keep up with social media, and in most cases even stream Netflix.
 The bad news is that it can be pricey.
 There are different service levels available, but it’s not unusual to pay $15-25+ a day for wi-fi access.

 Excursions: Want something to do when the ship is in port?
 That’s an extra cost.
 Excursions can be booked before you sail, or you can wait until you get on the ship.
 There is always a spot where you can go and ask questions about different offerings and book your outing.